 AMERICA’S ARMY RESERVE: Leadership.
 Energy.
 Execution.

-Over a long history of wars and contingency operations, as well as domestic emergencies, the Soldiers of America’s Army Reserve have never failed to answer the Nation’s call.
+Over a long history of wars and contingency operations, as well as domestic emergencies, the Soldiers of America’s Army Reserve have never failed to answer the Nation’s call, evolving from a small corps of medical professionals to what is today a global operational reserve force.
+Over the past several years, the Army Reserve initiated a major shift in posture - away from a rotational model to a force with sustained levels of readiness and a renewed emphasis on the field craft necessary to deploy, fight and win against peer threats.
 Today, we continue to build and sustain the most capable, combat-ready and lethal Federal Reserve force in the history of the Nation.
 It is a large undertaking.
 As a community-based force with a presence in all 50 states, five U.S. territories and 30 countries, America’s Army Reserve spans the globe with over 200,000 Soldiers and Civilian employees and 2,000+ units in twenty different time zones.
 It comprises nearly 20 percent of the Army’s organized units and over a quarter of its mobilization base-expansion capacity.
-As a unique set of enabling formations, the Army Reserve provides a large percentage of the Army’s maneuver support and sustainment capabilities, including medical, fuel distribution, civil affairs, logistics, and transportation units.
-Put simply, America’s Army Reserve supports U.S. national security interests by providing key and essential capabilities that the Total Army and the Joint Force need to dominate on the battlefield the opening days of conflict.
+As a unique set of enabling capabilities, the Army Reserve provides half of the Army’s maneuver support and sustainment formations, including medical, fuel distribution, civil affairs, logistics, and transportation units.
+Put simply, America’s Army Reserve supports U.S. national security interests by providing key and essential capabilities that the Total Army and the Joint Force need to dominate on the battlefield during the opening days of conflict.
 Nested within the Army’s priorities of Readiness, Modernization and Reform, our supporting lines-of-effort are to:

-As noted above, this focus on fighting fast, and in opposition to a peer adversary, is a stark and challenging departure from the progressive and rotational (or cyclic) readiness models that have evolved over the past 18 years of sustained operations, primarily in the CENTCOM theater of operations.
-Not only does it drive all aspects of our training to build increasingly high levels of both individual and collective readiness, but it enables us to prioritize equipping and modernization of certain formations or capabilities with a sustained level of focus over a period of years, as the lead capability sets and formations inside the RFX architecture do not “rotate” arbitrarily from one year to the next.
-This key attribute — the ability to plan and sustain a coherent training, equipping and resourcing strategy across a number of years for the bulk of America’s Army Reserve — will deliver ever greater capability and lethality as we move in to the future.
+As noted above, this focus on fighting fast, and in opposition to a peer adversary, is a stark and challenging departure from the progressive and rotational (or cyclic) readiness models that have evolved over the past nineteen years of sustained operations, primarily in the CENTCOM theater of operations.
+Not only does it drive all aspects of our training to build increasingly high levels of both individual and collective readiness, but it enables us to prioritize equipping and modernization of certain formations or capabilities with a sustained level of focus over a period of years.
+This is because the lead capability sets and formations inside the RFX architecture do not “rotate” arbitrarily from one year to the next.
+This key attribute — the ability to plan and sustain a coherent training, equipping and resourcing strategy across a number of years for the bulk of America’s Army Reserve — will deliver ever greater capability and lethality as we move into the future.

-The Army Reserve is always looking to the future and the next fight.
-To that end, the United States Army Reserve is fielding 60 Joint Light Tactical Vehicles (JLTVs), which we will use as training and familiarization platforms setting the conditions for fielding-at-scale in the years ahead.
+The Army Reserve is always looking to the future, and developing the capabilities and sustained readiness necessary to deter, and if deterrence fails, win the next fight.
+To that end, we have already received and deployed an initial tranche of 60 Joint Light Tactical Vehicles (JLTVs), which we will use as training and familiarization platforms, setting the conditions for fielding-at-scale in the years ahead.
 As the leading edge of Army Reserve modernization, these initial JLTVs will support the Army Reserve Training Strategy and accelerate Army interoperability; both in training and on the battlefield.